shubhamgoel01/face_detection/README.md

-# face_detection using camera -> cv2.VideoCapture(0)
+# face_detection using camera
+cv2.VideoCapture(0)

-For Eyes Detection -------Just Replace the HaarCascade file
+For Eyes Detection -------Just Replace the "haarcascade_frontalcatface" to "haarcascade_eye"

 face_detection using Picture -> cv2.VideoCapture("12.jpg")